aknackiron/testdroid-documentation/products/testdroid-releases/index.md

 ### Know Issues

-* We have noticed there is an issue with post processing of the test results in our Public Cloud.
-This release has some fixes for that, as mentioned above but the issue might still persist.
-We are working on robust solution to get over this issue.
-More on this when we have the working solution coming out.
+* There is an issue with post processing of some test results in our Public Cloud.
+This release fixes part of the problem but there can still be issues with some runs.
+A robust solution is being implemented.
+More on this when final solution is coming out.

 ## Release 2.21 May 30, 2016